Based on what you've told us, it looks like you're covered by the Horticulture Award [MA000028].

 The meal break has to be taken no later than five hours after starting work or at a time agreed to between the employer and employee.

-Employees can't be asked to work more than 5 hours without a meal break.
+Employees can't be required to work more than 5 hours without a meal break.

 When a meal break isn't given

-If an employee is told to work during their meal break they have to be paid double time for the time they work until they get a meal break.
+If an employee is told to work during their meal break they have to be paid 200% of their ordinary hourly rate for the time they work until they get a meal break.

 Breaks between shifts

-Employees have to get a minimum break of 10 hours between finishing work on 1 day and starting work the next day.
+Employees have to get a minimum break of 10 hours between finishing work on 1 day and starting work on the next day or shift.
 Work includes any reasonable additional hours or overtime.

 This minimum break between shifts applies after the additional hours or overtime finish on that day.

 If an employee doesn't get a break between shifts